 Sun Peaks has grown rapidly over the past decade to become one of Canada and the world’s leading ski resorts.
 With over 4,000 acres of terrain, this is now Canada’s third largest ski area.
 The resort has built its reputation on a combination of first class service, state-of-the-art facilities at the base of the mountain, superb skiing over a large ski area – now covering three mountains – blessed with an average of 6 metres (220 inches) of light dry powder in an average winter and somehow finding time to fit in 2000 hours of sunshine annually too.
-Much of the resort itself is brand new and all the lodging is slopeside too.
+Much of the resort itself is relatively new and all the lodging is slopeside too.

 Investments have included lift and trail development on Sun Peaks third mountain (Mt.
 Morrissey) with over 500 acres of skiable terrain added, bringing the total skiable terrain to around 4,270 acres – second only in British Columbia to Whistler.
 The continuing investment is part of a master plan to eventually combine five skiable mountains, a full-facility resort village and 21st Century resort technology with a diverse list of four-season recreational, educational and entertainment facilities